MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/about-reuse-company-invoicing.md

 ---
-title: Use Invoicing and Dynamics 365 | Microsoft Docs
+title: Use Invoicing and Finance and Operations, Business edition | Microsoft Docs
-description: Workaround for accessing Microsoft Invoicing when you have signed up for Dynamics 365.
+description: Workaround for accessing Microsoft Invoicing when you have signed up for Dynamics 365 for Finance and Operations, Business edition.
 author: edupont04
 ms.service: dynamics365-financials
 ms.topic: article